NaginaAbbas/prompt-engineering-portfolio/README.md

-Here's the revised portfolio with your **education** section included:

----

 # **AI Prompt Engineering Portfolio**

 Welcome to my **AI Prompt Engineering Portfolio**!
 This repository showcases my expertise in crafting innovative, efficient, and optimized prompts for advanced AI models, including the **OpenAI GPT series**.